kasyangreen/crashmapping/README.md

 7. Link to media report
 8. Longitude coordinate
 9. Latitude coordinate

+The data set required minimal cleaning: removing news story links in excess of a single URL, replacing missing data with 'none'and removing double quotes from names.
+The 9 attributes represent an intersection of the two sources; attributes unique to either source were removed from the source Excel file.
+Data from the Excel sheet were processed into json and geoJson format with Python scripts developed as part of this project.

 We hope to use Leaflet API to build this web map and use the classic ESRI dark basemap for enhanced visualization.
 We may also integrate this with the mapbox traffic layers that display real-time traffic visualization.